Email marketing is a powerful and effective way to connect with your customers and promote your products or services.

 > Start with a small number of segments and build from there.

-Another key email marketing best practices is to keep your email lists clean and up to date.
+Another key email marketing best practice is to keep your email lists clean and up to date.
 This means regularly removing inactive or invalid email addresses, as well as unsubscribes and bounces.

 Having a clean email list has several benefits: